chsasank/chsasank.github.io/_posts/classic_papers/2020-12-13-learning-representations-back-propogating-errors.md

 It is not necessary to use exactly the functions given in equations (1) and (2).
 Any input-output function which has a bounded derivative will do.
 However, the use of a linear function for combining the inputs to a unit before applying the nonlinearity greatly simplifies the learning procedure.

-The aim is to find a set of weights that ensure that for each input vector the output vector produced by the network is the same as (or sufficiently close to) the desired output vector.
-If there is a fixed, finite set of input-output cases, the total error in the performance of the network with a particular set of weights can be computed by comparing the actual and desired output vectors for every case.
+<span class="mark">The aim is to find a set of weights that ensure that for each input vector the output vector produced by the network is the same as (or sufficiently close to) the desired output vector.</span> If there is a fixed, finite set of input-output cases, the total error in the performance of the network with a particular set of weights can be computed by comparing the actual and desired output vectors for every case.
 The total error, $E$, is defined as

 $$ E = \frac{1}{2} \sum_c \sum_j (y_{j,c} - d_{j, c}) ^ 2 \tag{3}$$

-where $c$ is an index over cases (input-output pairs}, $j$ is an index over output units, $y$ is the actual state of an output unit and $d$ is its desired state.
-To minimize $E$ by gradient descent it is necessary to compute the partial derivative of $E$ with respect to each weight in the network.
-This is simply the sum of the partial derivatives for each of the input-output cases.
+where $c$ is an index over cases (input-output pairs), $j$ is an index over output units, $y$ is the actual state of an output unit and $d$ is its desired state. <span class="mark">To minimize $E$ by gradient descent it is necessary to compute the partial derivative of $E$ with respect to each weight in the network.</span> This is simply the sum of the partial derivatives for each of the input-output cases.
 For a given case, the partial derivatives of the error with respect to each weight are computed in two passes.
 We have already described the forward pass in which the units in each layer have their states determined by the input they receive from units in lower layers using equations (1) and (2).
 The backward pass which propagates derivatives from the top layer back to the bottom one is more complicated.

 The backward pass starts by computing $\partial E/\partial y$ for each of the output units.
 Differentiating equation (3) for a particular case, $c$, and suppressing the index $c$ gives